Costs and Aid

-Affording a Wake Forest education
+Affording a Wake Forest Education

-How much does Wake cost?
+How much does Wake Forest cost?

-Estimated cost of attendance for the 2023-24 academic year
+Estimated cost of attendance for the 2025-26 academic year

 which includes all of this